Atm Investment Summary

 The Role of the Management Company

-The management companies we contract are winning these lucrative contracts based on various strategic and competitive advantages as listed below.
-Following are a few of the competitive advantages of the management companies we contract that present a strong value proposition to merchant retailers:
+The Management Companies we partner with are acquiring and rolling up smaller competitors and growing organically through contract RFPs.
+They are acquiring companies and organically winning these lucrative contracts based on various strategic and competitive advantages.
+Following are a few of the competitive advantages of the Management Companies we contract that present a strong value proposition to merchant retailers:

 New & Compliant ATMs